lholmquist/old_presentations/devnexus/notes.markdown

 Data sync - including collision detection

+offline - which ties into data sync

 More Authentication Modules - oauth, social logins

 Cordova PLugins, where they fit.  like core data

 scaffolding with forge.  forge is a RAD tool.  get started quickly with controller and our client libs

+New platforms - this a future thing, windows phone?

+and of course we want to grow the community,  this is an open source project,  so check it out and get involved,  it's possible we are going to be looking for new people,  so contributing is better than any resume.

 ## slide 46 - 50